 September 24

-After the showers have fallen from the dark and lowering skies, how pleasant is the breath of nature, how delightfully the sun peers through the thick trees, transforming all the rain-drops to sparkling gems; and even so, after a shower of troubles, it
+After a rain shower from dark and stormy skies, how refreshing is the scent of nature, and how beautifully the sun shines through the trees, turning every raindrop into a sparkling gem.
+Similarly, after a storm of troubles, it is wonderfully refreshing

-is marvelously delightful to feel the divine refreshings of the Lord, right speedily transforming every tear into a jewel of delight, and satisfying the soul with balmy peace.
+to feel the Lord's comfort, transforming every tear into a jewel of joy and filling the soul with peaceful contentment.

 Public domain content from The Spurgeon Birthday Book by Charles Spurgeon